oliver-tucker-smith/arguments_for_more_government/README.markdown

 __Check out [the content guidelines](https://www.convinceme.us/content_instructions)__

 Arguments that call for an increase in government size, regulation or spending belong here.
+Arguments for new government also belong here, even if the proposal would hypothetically result in a decrease in government (e.g. school vouchers, where there would potentially, eventually be fewer public schools).

 Good arguments do these things:

-1. Detail _what_ additional government should be
+- Detail _what_ additional government should be
-2. Explain the goal of the additional government
+- Explain the goal of the additional government
-3. Use references to back itself up
+- Use references to back itself up

 Pull Requests can only be merged by the GitHub team members in charge of arguments for more government (they serve as editors).